 Top Row, Left to Right:

-Kathryn O’Loughlin McCarthy was the first woman elected to the U.S. Congress from Hays in 1932.
+Kathryn O’Loughlin McCarthy from Hays was the first woman elected to the U.S. Congress from Kansas in 1932.
 She had served in the Kansas legislature previously.

 Nancy Landon Kassebaum was elected in 1978 as the first woman U.S. Senator from Kansas.
 She worked tirelessly on issues such as reducing the budget deficit, arms control, and health care legislation.
 In her last term, she chaired the Senate Committee on Labor and Human Resources and was the second woman in U.S. history to chair a standing committee.
 After her retirement from the Senate in 1997, Kassebaum married former U.S. Senate majority leader Howard Baker of Tennessee.

 Jan Meyers, from Overland Park, served five terms in Congress from 1984-1996.
 In 1995, she became the first Republican woman to chair a standing House committee in more than 40 years.
 She also served twelve years in the Kansas State Senate from 1973-1984 and was known as a leading proponent of issues of interest to women, children, and families.
 Meyers’s long tenure as a public servant began on the Overland Park City Council.
 Reflecting on a political career that sometimes saw her take a stand against her party on major social issues, Meyers advised would–be politicians, “Listen to your conscience and your constituents—both.
 Most of the time they’ll agree.
 If your conscience is different than your constituents’, then you’ll have a hard time.”